Diploma in Personal Training and Sports Massage - Level 3 - Full-time (North Devon)

 Further study options include Strength and Conditioning, Sports Injuries, Exercise Referral, Exercise Specialist or Pilates Instructor.
 You could study further programmes in exercise referral or progress to Level 4 qualifications in obesity, low back pain or cardiac rehab.

-The course will be taught in a variety of learning environments, including the fitness studio, our well-equipped gym, The Sanctuary Spa and an outdoor training facility.
+The course will be taught in a variety of learning environments, including the fitness studio, our well-equipped gym, specialist massage therapy suite, the Sanctuary Spa and an outdoor training facility.

 We will also attend various local events to treat competitors.

 There will be a requirement to purchase manuals for some modules, as well as uniform.
 These will enable you to focus the right knowledge on your practical development and assessment and look professional when doing so, you will also need to contribute towards travel for trips.